-The amount of truly hilarious things to do in Germany is something that astounds me daily.
+The amount of truly hilarious and fun things to do in Germany is something that astounds me daily.

 Unique Events + Seasonal Things to do in Germany

 Some of the best things to do in Germany are seasonal events that only happen at certain times of the year, but make no mistake: these items are real bucket list material, and well worth travelling for.